 Pupils perform one solo work and one ensemble work, both of which are recorded for external moderation.
-These performances can be recorded and assessed at any time during the Fifth Year and must be at least four minutes long in total.
+These performances can be recorded and assessed at any time during the Fifth Year and the combined length must be at least four minutes long.